 Couples and their videographers should also pay special attention to where their venue is located.
-If it’s near an airport, for example, flying a drone is probably a no-go.
+If it’s near an airport, for example, flying a drone is probably a no-go due to FAA rules.
 The same goes for venues near stadiums where there’s a special event taking place or in National Parks, among others.
 Professionals say it’s always safest to check with your venue beforehand.

 If everything checks out, your videographer and/or photographer can capture some gorgeous aerial footage of your venue.
 Many pros include the use of a drone as part of their wedding package, but others charge extra (typically a few hundred dollars).

 There’s also the time cost.
 “To get some decent drone shots takes about 30 minutes per location,” says Nagasako of Hi Focused.
-“You have to set up the drone, let it initialize and make sure your surroundings are safe.”
+“You have to set up the drone, let it initialize, factor in flight time, and make sure your surroundings are safe.”

-That’s a small price to pay for some truly beautiful and unique shots of your wedding day—and technology that’s sure to wow your guests.
-Just be sure that you’re working with a professional is adept in using the technology and committed to safety, and who won’t go overboard with using it.
+That’s a small price to pay for some truly beautiful and unique drone wedding photos and video—and technology that’s sure to wow your guests.
+Just be sure that you’re working with a professional drone photographer or videographer who is adept in using the technology and committed to safety, and who won’t go overboard with using it.

-“My advice to couples is, the aerial shots are like seasoning to food,” says Markham of Celebrations Tampa Bay.
+“My advice to couples is, the aerial photos are like seasoning to food,” says Markham of Celebrations Tampa Bay.
 “A little bit adds flavor to it, but too much can ruin it.”

 Real Wedding Videos